dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

 * **ExternalDiskIcons**: NO
    * External Icons Patch, for when internal drives are treated as external drives but can also make USB drives internal.
 For NVMe on Z87 and below you just add built-in property via DeviceProperties.
 * **IncreasePciBarSize**: NO
    * Increases 32-bit PCI bar size in IOPCIFamily from 1 to 4 GB, enabling Above4GDecoding in the BIOS is a much cleaner and safer approach.
-Some X99 boards may require this, you'll generally expereince a kernel panic on IOPCIFamily if you need this
+Some X99 boards may require this, you'll generally expereince a kernel panic on IOPCIFamily if you need this.
+Note this shouldn't be needed on Mojave and newer
 * **LapicKernelPanic**: NO
    * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
 Clover equivalent is `Kernel LAPIC`
 * **PanicNoKextDump**: YES